plencka/lifestyle-atlas/README.md

 # lifestyle-atlas
-TODO: An app that will help you improve your habits.
+An app that will help you improve your habits.

 ## Basic Application Setup
 To get started, run the following commands in the root directory of the cloned local repository: